basecamp/handbook/titles-for-support.md

 * Adept at commonly asked questions and inquiries.
 * Uses HelpScout effectively.
 * Prefers email support over phone, as is not yet comfortable speaking adlib about product.
 * Works on routine emails or calls.
-Sometimes assigns emails to others versus finding the answers themselves, is new to Basecamp’s products
+Sometimes assigns emails to others versus finding the answers themselves, is new to 37signals products
 * less than 2 yrs support experience

 ## Customer Support Representative, level 2